-[As an introduction to this training program, see: Mind-Life Balance: How to Get More Satisfaction in Life]
+[As an introduction to this training program, see: Work-Life Balance: How to Get More Satisfaction in Life]

 Having taught it a few times in its complete form, and abbreviated forms of it here and there, it struck me that different aspects could be added to it.
 What motivated me to create this program was the fact that there are many people who practice Buddhism for a long time, but then reach a certain plateau in their practice and don’t get any further.
 The problem was that they didn’t have a clear idea of how to apply the Buddhist teachings to their own lives and the type of emotional and psychological problems that they had.
 This was something that I observed to be quite widespread.
 Analyzing the situation, I realized that the conceptual framework within which we conceptualize the type of psychological problems that we have is completely different from that with which the Buddhist teachings conceptualize them.